 - 2.1.
 SCF became wholly owned by the Council on 1 April 2021, with new articles of association setting out its governance arrangements.
 The Articles of Association set out a list of reserved matters, which must be approved by the Council, as the sole owner of the Company. - 2.2.
 SCF delivers prescribed statutory and discretionary children's social care functions under a direction of the Secretary of State and in accordance with a service delivery contract between SCF and the Council.
-Improvement activity across children's services is a critical part of the Council's improvement journey and the Council should work with the new SCF executive leadership team to ensure that the services can be delivered in a cost-effective way, contributing to the delivery of required financial savings to enable the Council to become financially sustainable within the medium term.
+Improvement activity across children's services is a critical part of the Council's improvement journey and the Council should work with the new SCF executive leadership team, board of directors and DfE commissioner to ensure that the services can be delivered in a cost-effective way, contributing to the delivery of required financial savings to enable the Council to become financially sustainable within the medium term. - 2.3.

-- 2.3.
 A new Chief Executive for SCF (also the Executive Director of People Children / statutory director of children's services) commenced in role in January 2023.
 On the day of her arrival Ofsted commenced its inspection of children's services and found that overall the service 'requires improvement to be good,' but the impact of leaders is 'inadequate.'
 The People Scrutiny Panel task and finish report recommended an enhanced focus on partnership working, alongside other recommendations for SCF which have been incorporated into the Business and Improvement Plan.
-The submitted draft Business and Improvement Plan is a significant improvement on the previous plan, with clear and focused improvement plans linked to savings, however it also requires significantly more funding than the Council has budgeted for, which puts pressure on other council services and on the Council's long-term viability. - 2.4.
+The submitted draft Business and Improvement Plan is a significant improvement on the previous plan, with clear and focused improvement plans linked to savings, however it also requires significantly more funding than the Council has budgeted for, which puts pressure on other council services and on the Council's long-term viability.
+Many of these financial pressures are related to national factors and replicated in local authorities across the country. - 2.4.
 The Department of Education (DfE) has appointed a Commissioner, Paul Moffat to oversee Children's Services improvement who has had oversight of this plan.
-He is currently the interim Chair of SCF, although plans are in place to appoint a new permanent Chair.